tbal999/battleshipslite/README.md

 # battleshipslite
-A simple version of battleships, where:
+A simpler version of battleships, where:

 - all the "ships" are 1x1
 - you have three ships